andrasbabos/learning_aws/general/02 - iam.md

-export GIT_REPO_ROOT="the path to the root of the git repository in the file system" export PROJECT_NAME="name of the actual project eg. dvdstore" export REGION="region for s3 bucket" export USER="name of the user who will be the developer"
+export GIT_REPO_ROOT="the path to the root of the git repository in the file system" export PROJECT_NAME="name of the actual project eg. dvdstore" export REGION="region for s3 bucket" export USER_NAME="name of the user who will be the developer"
 ```

 Additionally it's possible to add these into a separate file (like) and source the variables: